Become an LGD supplier

 We have a community of expert suppliers that work in collaboration with councils.

-Together they ensure our distribution continues to meet user needs, is well maintained and, is regularly improved and updated.
+Together, they ensure our distribution continues to meet user needs, is well maintained and regularly improved and updated.

 Any supplier who is committed to our core aims and fulfils our simple criteria can join the community as a contributor.